Electromechanical cipher machine

 Switching to Deciphering, by rotating the C/D knob to the D-position,

-reverses the path through each of the coding wheel/matrix
+reverses the current through each of the coding wheel/matrix

 combinations.
 The operation of the cross-switches is illustrated at the centre.